Alan Hale (astronomer): Scientific skepticism advocacy

-As a scientific skeptic, Hale is a periodic contributor to Skeptical Inquirer magazine.
-One such article, titled "An Astronomer’s Personal Statement on UFOs", appeared in the March/April 1997 edition.
+As a scientific skeptic, Hale was a periodic contributor to Skeptical Inquirer magazine.
+One of his articles, titled "An Astronomer's Personal Statement on UFOs", appeared in the March/April 1997 edition.
 In the article Hale stated:

-When I am confronted with beliefs about UFOs or other paranormal phenomena — or, for that matter, just about anything — I am guided by three basic principles, to wit:
+When I am confronted with beliefs about UFOs or other paranormal phenomena—or, for that matter, just about anything—I am guided by three basic principles, to wit: